chaonlplab/TBMD-XZU/README.md

-# TBMD-XZU: An Open Speech Resource for Tibetan Multi-Dialect
+# TBMD: An Open Speech Resource for Tibetan Multi-Dialect

-**Authors:** Renzeng Duojie
 **Status:** 🚧 *Coming Soon*

 ---

 ### Overview
-**TBMD-XZU** (Tibetan Multi-Dialect Speech Dataset) is an open, high-quality speech corpus that systematically covers the three major dialects of Tibetan — Ü-Tsang, Amdo, and Kham.
+**TBMD** (Tibetan Multi-Dialect Speech Dataset) is an open, high-quality speech corpus that systematically covers the three major dialects of Tibetan — Ü-Tsang, Amdo, and Kham.
 The dataset aims to support a wide range of speech and language technology research, including:
 - Automatic Speech Recognition (ASR)
 - Speech Synthesis (TTS)